Who We Are

 Sam GlazerOur education programme is led by the inspirational Sam Glazer.

-Sam was co-creator and composer of Spitalfields Music’s RPS-shortlisted Musical Rumpus, a series of operas for babies and toddlers that toured nationally and internationally between 2012 – 2017.
-In 2022 he set up Seaglass Arts to continue this work independently alongside community-based creative workshops.
-Their debut production, Catch a Sea Star, toured to Hamburg and Luxembourg (2024) with a performance in Hastings too.
+Sam was co-creator of Spitalfields Music’s RPS-shortlisted ‘Musical Rumpus’ series of operas for babies and toddlers that toured internationally between 2012 – 2017.
+In 2022 he set up Seaglass Arts to continue this work.
+Their debut production, Catch a Sea Star, toured to Hamburg and Luxembourg in 2024.
+This year they received ACE funds to take the show to community venues across East Sussex ahead of a run at the Royal Opera House, London.

 Board of Trustees